Overview of the speciality

 Throughout FACEM and PEM Training, trainees are required to complete In-Training Assessments (ITA) with their DEMT/Supervisor every 3 months.

 All trainees undertaking Paediatric ED placements, must complete a Paediatric ED ITA in addition to the FACEM Training ITA.
-This will only be required once the training portal for the new PEM program is built.
-For PICU and General Paediatric Medicine placements an additional ITA is not required.
+This will only be required once the Paediatric ED ITA is available online.
+For PICU and General Paediatric Medicine placements, an additional ITA is not required.

 Paediatric Emergency Medicine Workplace-based Assessments (PEM-WBAs)